 How will TCR affect your business energy quote?

-The implementation of Ofgem’s Targeted Charging Review (TCR) has brought about notable changes in how businesses are quoted for their energy consumption.
-Customers are now categorised into fixed charging bands based on their size, determining the expected costs for transmission and distribution.
+As mentioned above, TCR brings notable changes in how a business is being quoted for their energy consumption.
+As a result, customers are now categorised into fixed charging bands based on their size, determining the expected costs for transmission and distribution.
 This adjustment has prompted many suppliers to integrate a fixed fee into their renewal offers, resulting in a discernible difference in overall energy quotes.

 Plus, Ofgem advises that non-domestic customers pay more for their electricity.
 Particularly those that currently avoid charging due to load shifting or on-site generation. it also advises that those who may see cost increases in the short-term will ultimately benefit from longer-term savings, compared to current charging methodology.